Sudheerpm/ReactApp-EquipmentListing/README.md

 # Front-end Test Task
 ## Task

-Develop SPA which should manage merchants.
+Develop SPA which should manage Equipments.
 A user can interact with:
- - list of merchants (better with pagination)
+ - list of Equipments (better with pagination)
- - adding merchant (redux-form is allowed but not required)
+ - adding Equipment (redux-form is allowed but not required)
- - merchant editing
+ - Equipment editing
- - merchant removing
+ - Equipment removing
- - sorted history of bids for each merchant
+ - sorted history of bids for each Equipment

 Front-end part should be developed as SPA with ES6, React and Redux.
 You can also use TypeScript to develop this task, but it is not required